Financial Samurai

 People who consistently earn $500,000+ annually should not have any financial problems.
 If they are scraping by, they aren’t getting sympathy from anybody since they’re making roughly 6.7X the median household income of $75,000.

 A very simple solution to growing rich is to simply track your finances for free online.
-The process is similar to how you’d track your weight by stepping on a scale at least once a week to keep yourself honest.
-The free tool I’ve used to manage my wealth since 2012 is Personal Capital.
+The process is similar to how you'd track your weight by stepping on a scale at least once a week to keep yourself honest.
+The free tool I've used to manage my wealth since 2012 is Empower.

 Just beware.
 Money can be intoxicatingly evil once the big bucks start rolling in.
 As soon as you start making multiple six figures, you begin associating yourself with other people who make similar amounts or much more.